brunoparga/cicero/README.md

+## Cicero ##

-Cicero is meant to be a flashcard system for learning Latin.
-It's being designed to be extensible to learning from languages other than English.
+Cicero is a flashcard system for learning Latin.
+A live version can be found at https://bp-cicero.xyz.